positron100/ayurvedic-remedy-suggestor/README.md

     npm run dev
     ```

-    The application will run at [http://localhost:3000](http://localhost:3000).
+    The application will run at remote server in cloud mongodb atlas due to ehich can acssess the application at anytime.

 4. **MongoDB setup**: